-After surveying students' opinions, we first had Felicia Furman to campus who told us of her work with Coming to the Table, an organization that works to heal trans-generational harms.
+After surveying students' opinions, we first invited to campus Felicia Furman, who told us of her work with Coming to the Table, an organization that works to heal trans-generational harms.
 That model then merged with Furman's four-year pathway program to help us create a unique model for addressing historical harms and reckoning with discomforting pasts.